There’s a lot of attention going on for people who are self-employed and only work for one company in 2020.

-When a business takes on a person on a self-employed basis rather than as an employee, they avoid having to:
+When a business takes on an employee they are legally obliged to:

 - Run payroll;